The violin transducer makes the ultimate difference between an

 If you have yet to use a transducer the best piece of advice that you will come across is to not invest a lot of money into your first transducer.

-A transducer can be used to transform any violin into an electric violin by offering an electronic pickup to expand the range of the sound.
+A transducer can be used to transform any good beginner violin into top electric violin by offering an electronic pickup to expand the range of the sound.

 For many people it may seem that the electrified violin is a relatively modern invention, which by some standards it may be but it has actually been around since the 1920’s.

 The American jazz and blues artist Stuff Smith is credited with being the first artist to use a transducer with a violin.
 They really came into popularity in the 1950’s.

 Barcus Berry was the first to mass produce the electric violin and create the first crystal transducer.
 Over the years transducers have been created specifically for the violin (before they were mass produced for the violin transducers for other instruments were adapted for the violin).

 The transducer is commonly called the “pick-up” because it picks up the sound of the violin.
 In some cases the transducer is nothing more than a mic that you clip on to the bridge in other cases it is the bridge!